A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Introduction

 \section{Introduction}

 Nematic liquid crystals (NLCs) are mesophases that combine fluidity with the directionality of solids \cite{deGennes}.
-The molecules of NLCs tend to align along certain locally preferred directions, leading to a degree of long-range orientational order.
-This partial ordering results in direction-dependent physical properties that render them suitable for a range of industrial applications, including their widespread use in optical displays.
-When confined to thin planar cells or channels and in the presence of fluid flow, applications of nematics are further extended, for example, to optofluidic devices and guided micro-cargo transport through microfluidic networks \cite{optofluidic, microcargo}.
-These hydrodynamic applications are facilitated by the intrinsic coupling between the fluidity and the NLC orientational ordering, leading to unusual and exceptional mechanical and rheological properties \cite{mondal}.
+The NLC molecules tend to align along certain locally preferred directions, leading to a degree of long-range orientational order.
+The orientational ordering results in direction-dependent physical properties that render them suitable for a range of industrial applications, including optical displays.
+When confined to thin planar cells and in the presence of fluid flow, applications of nematics are further extended, for example, to optofluidic devices and guided micro-cargo transport through microfluidic networks \cite{optofluidic, microcargo}.
+These hydrodynamic applications are facilitated by the coupling between the fluidity and the orientational ordering, leading to exceptional mechanical and rheological properties \cite{mondal}.

-Flow-induced deformation of nematic textures in confinement are ubiquitous, both in passive systems where the hydrodynamics are driven by external agents, and also in active systems.
+Flow-induced deformation of nematic textures in confinement are ubiquitous, both in passive systems where the hydrodynamics are driven by external agents, as well as in active systems.
 Active matter systems, composed of self-driven units, also exhibit orientational ordering and collective motion, resulting in a wealth of intriguing non-equilibrium properties \cite{marchetti}.
-We focus on passive and active nematodynamics in microfluidic channels, with a view to model and analyse spatio-temporal pattern formation and the stability of singular lines or domain walls in such channels.
+We focus on passive and active nematodynamics in microfluidic channels, with a view to model spatio-temporal pattern formation and to analyse the stability of singular lines or domain walls in such channels.